 Gazprom Neft has begun drilling of three exploratory wells at its Chonsky project in Eastern Siberia — one each at its Ignyalinsky, Vakunaysky and Tympuchikansky fields.
 Drilling of a further well at the Tympuchikansky block will begin within a month.
 Data obtained from further well testing will allow the clarification of geological models of the fields, allowing the various blocks to be subsequently prepared for production drilling.
-Pilot works (in the order of 600 square kilometres) involving the use of high-accuracy UniQ seismic technology were also completed in mid-March: some 450 square kilometres of full-azimuth 3D seismic is also planned for April.
+Pilot works (in the order of 600 square kilometres) involving the use of high-accuracy UniQ seismic technology were also completed in

 The Gazprom Neft Chonsky project covers three fields: the Ignyalinsky, Vakunaysky and Tympuchikansky fields, located at the border of the Irkutsk Oblast and the Sakha Republic (Yakutia).
 On the basis of geological prospecting undertaken last year, Gazprom Neft has been able to increase estimated reserves at the Chonsky project by a further 50 percent — total C1 and C2 reserves across all three blocks now exceeding 210 million tonnes of oil and 270 billion cubic metres of gas.

 Gazprom Neft is continuing geological prospecting at its Chonsky fields to allow the transfer of further reserves from category C2 (probable reserves) to C1 (commercial reserves).
 A key objective in 2015 will be the preparation of the most thoroughly researched blocks for production testing, expected to commence next year.